pingcap/docs-dm/en/migrate-data-using-dm.md

 ## Step 1: Deploy the DM cluster

-It is recommended to deploy the DM cluster using TiUP.
-For detailed deployment, see [Deploy Data Migration Using TiUP](deploy-a-dm-cluster-using-tiup.md).

-You can also deploy the DM cluster using binary for trial or test.
-For detailed deployment, see [Deploy Data Migration Cluster Using DM Binary](deploy-a-dm-cluster-using-binary.md).
+It is recommended to [deploy the DM cluster using TiUP](deploy-a-dm-cluster-using-tiup.md).
+You can also [deploy the DM cluster using binary](deploy-a-dm-cluster-using-binary.md) for trial or test.

 > **Note:**
 >